Cyclone Idai: Six months on your donations are helping people rebuild their lives

 Thanks to your generosity, our front line Church networks across Mozambique and Zimbabwe have reached vulnerable communities with life-saving food, clean water, and hygiene kits.
-Our experienced Caritas aid workers continue to work around the clock to get aid to where it's needed, a lifeline to families made homeless by the flood waters of Cyclone Idai, (14 March) and Cyclone Kenneth (25 April).
+Six months on, our experienced Caritas aid workers continue to work around the clock to get aid to where it's needed, a lifeline to families made homeless by the flood waters of Cyclone Idai (14 March) and Cyclone Kenneth (25 April).

 Boats were used to load up food aid, destined for the remote area of Buzi, where at least 50 families were sheltering in the local parish church.
 Safe, clean water has been made available to more than 1.3 million people so far in the aftermath of Cyclone Idai.
 More than 150,000 received hygiene kits and advice to keep them safe from disease.
 And farmers are already planting for the next season, thanks to your support, which allowed our aid teams to distribute 90,000 seed kits.